RovierrHQ/Rovierr/README.md

 - Our branch workflow
 - License acknowledgement requirements

-All contributors must explicitly agree that their submissions are licensed under **CC BY-NC-ND 4.0** with no additional restrictions.
+All contributors must explicitly agree that their submissions are licensed under the **MIT License**.

 ---